csc-training/intro-to-dl/day2/README.md

 ### First terminal window

-1. Login to Taito-GPU using a training account or your CSC account:
+1. Login to Kebnekaise using a provided training account or your existing account:

-        ssh -l trainingxxx taito-gpu.csc.fi
+        ssh USERNAME@kebnekaise.hpc2n.umu.se

-2. Set up the module environment:

-        module purge
-        module load python-env/3.5.3-ml

-3. Clone and cd to the exercise repository:
+2. Clone and cd to the exercise repository:

         git clone https://github.com/csc-training/intro-to-dl.git
+        git checkout hpc2n
         cd intro-to-dl/day2

 4. Edit and submit jobs:

         emacs/vim/nano keras-test.py
-        sbatch run-python-gpu-1h.sh keras-test.py  # when using a training account
+        sbatch run.sh keras-test.py  # when using the reserved nodes
-        sbatch run-python-gpu-1h-nores.sh keras-test.py  # when using own CSC account
+        sbatch run-nores.sh keras-test.py  # when not using the reserved nodes

 5. See the status of your jobs or the queue you are using:

-        squeue -l -u trainingxxx
+        squeue -l -u USERNAME
         squeue -l -p gpu

 6. After the job has finished, examine the results: